NagiosEnterprises/nsti/docs/visualizer.rst

 .. image:: SNMPvisualizer.png
 	:align: center

-It will access all of the traps in your database and draw a bar and pie graph based on your traplist.
+	*Visualizer will access all of the traps in your database and draw a bar and pie graph based on your traplist.*

 The Future of the Visualizer